About Us

 volunteer@hopehavencentre.org

-Emma Houser - Volunteer Coordinator & Instructor (PATH Int.
+Emma Houser - Program Administrator & Instructor (PATH Int.
 CTRI, EC Instructor of Beginners)

 ehouser@hopehavencentre.org